ReEntering Thailand with a single entry permit on a retirement visa does anyone know what stamps get put in your passport

 TLDR : Answer Summary

-When re-entering Thailand with a single entry retirement visa, you will receive a small entry stamp in your passport.
-This stamp will include the date of your entry and the expiration date of your current visa extension.
-It will also indicate 'Non-RE' at the top, signaling that you entered on a re-entry permit from a Non-Immigrant visa or extension.
+When re-entering Thailand with a single entry permit on a retirement visa, you will receive a small entry stamp in your passport.
+This stamp will display the date of entry, the expiration date of your current extension, and will be marked 'Non-RE' indicating it is linked to a re-entry permit from a non-immigrant visa or extension.

 NON-O RETIREMENT VISA RESOURCES / SERVICES